Grab FREE Ebook on Getting the First 1K Visits To Your Website

 Are you having difficulty choosing a domain name for your tech blog?

-You can also use a domain name generator to give you suggestions and ideas on picking a domain name.
+You can also use a domain name generator to give you suggestions and ideas for a domain name.
 Where your chosen domain name already exists on the internet, The domain name generator will show you that it is unavailable.

 Once you have found a domain name for your tech blog, the next step is to claim your domain by registering it with a registrar.

-Various domain registrars such as Name cheap, Go daddy, Blue host.
+Various domain registrars include Name cheap, Go daddy, and Blue host.
 You can choose any one of them.